hirobe/simple-chatgpt-clipper/README.md

 1. Download this project from Github.
 2. Open Google Chrome and go to [chrome://extensions/](chrome://extensions/).
 3. Enable "Developer mode" in the top right corner.
-4. Click "Load unpacked" and select the downloaded folder.
+4. Click on "Load Unpackaged" and select the `/chrome-extension` folder under the downloaded folder.
 5. The extension is now enabled.
 6. Click on the Extensions icon on the toolbar
 7. Pin the Simple ChatGPT Clipper.
 The icon will now appear on your toolbar.